Sonren/tinyInsta_benchmark/README.md

 ### Additional Notes :

-A faster database population script is available: `seed_improved.py`.
+A faster database population script is available: `seed_improved.py`

 A script to delete the entire database is available: `delete.py`

+All the result are avaible on the folder `outAsynch`